1.6 Million Kachin Christians in Myanmar Trapped as Targets in Genocidal War

 More Than 400 Villages and 300 Churches Destroyed

-Far from the blackened hills and scorched jungles of Rakhine, where the Rohingya were sent screaming from their settlements last year as military forces torched their homes, lies Kachin state, a mountainous region bordering China and India, rich with amber and jade.
+Far from the blackened hills and scorched jungles of Rakhine, where the A primarily Muslim ethnic group, who live in the Buddhist dominated Myanmar. were sent screaming from their settlements last year as military forces torched their homes, lies Kachin state, a mountainous region bordering China and India, rich with amber and jade.

 The Kachin once traded their natural resources with neighboring countries for cash, food, textiles.
 Now, they trade for guns.